adamilham-dev/alfagift-technical-test-improve/README.md

 # Student Management App

 This repository contains the **Student Management App**, a mobile application designed for efficient management of student data.
 Developed as part of a technical test for **Alfagift GLI Academy iOS Developer Intern**, this app provides a user-friendly interface for adding, viewing, updating, and deleting student information, including profile photos.
 The app also supports offline access by storing student data locally.
+This app is also an improve version from this project [repo](https://github.com/adamilham-dev/alfagift-technical-test-original).

 ---